escowles/recipes/_posts/2024-08-29-classic-cheesecake.md

 ---

 mini cheesecake variant:
-* halve the recipe and divide between muffin tin wells
+* halve (or quarter?) the recipe and divide between muffin tin wells
 * bake at 350°F for 15 minutes